Before you Arrive

-This page lists information that you need to do before you arrive.
-See also the full list of Important Deadlines, and will be updated on May 1, 2021.
+This page lists information that you need to do before you arrive for the Spring semester.

 MIT ID and Kerberos ID

-You will receive a personalized Kerberos ID/Athena account coupon from the Admissions Office.
+You will receive a personalized Kerberos ID/Athena account coupon by email from the Admissions Office.
 This coupon provides information on how to register for an account.
 Once you register, you may obtain as obtain web certificates, and be able to access important MIT information.
-If you are on campus or local, you can also make arrangements to pick your Kerberos ID by contacting Leslie Bottari.
 Visit the IS&T web site for complete information and a step-by-step guide on computing at MIT for students.
 You must also register for MIT Duo two-factor authentication for Touchstone.

 AP and Transfer Credit

 The process for obtaining MIT credit for study at your previous university is outlined under AP and Transfer Credit in the First Year at MIT section.
 MIT will grant credit for some of your previous study, including scores on AP or international exams as well as courses passed at your previous university.
 Preparation for the transfer credit process should begin prior to your arrival to MIT.